motoyinc/KritaCanvasRotationTool/README.md

 > Open Krita
 > Go to: `Tools > Scripts > Import Python Plugin from File`
-> Select the downloaded `rotatecanvastool.zip` file
+> Select the downloaded `KritaCanvasRotationTool.zip
+` file
 > After import, **restart Krita** to apply the plugin